GewelsJI/MediaEval2020-IIAI-Med/README.md

   <a href="http://www.inceptioniai.org/">Ling Shao</a>
 </p>

+## :boom: News :boom:

+- Traning code will be update before the virtual conference

+- Testing dataset will be update after the release of official link by workshop organizer

 ## 1. Brief Description

 In this paper, we present a novel deep neural network, termed Parallel Reverse Attention Network